mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 Currently, the enclave aggregates the fees for multiple transactions in a block, in order to mint a single fee output for the block and conserve space.
 To support multiple confidential TokenTypes, when minting fee outputs, the enclave must create multiple fee outputs if multiple TokenTypes were used in the block.
 A consideration here is that we would like for an observer not to discern whether a block contains transactions of multiple asset types by statistically analyzing the number of outputs to derive information about the number of fee outputs.

-A simple proposal is that the enclave discontinue fee aggregation, so that the number of fee outputs scale linearly with the number of transactions in a block (not output TXOs).
+A simple proposal is that the enclave discontinue fee aggregation, so that the number of fee outputs scale linearly with the number of transactions in a block (not output TxOuts).
 For example, a block with 3 transactions includes 3 fee outputs.
-Because each transaction can mint up to 16 output TXOs, there may be a variable number of outputs in the block.
+Because each transaction can mint up to 16 output TxOuts, there may be a variable number of outputs in the block.

 Note that the untrusted portion of the node software knows how many transactions are in each block, and this is not considered statistically relevant information with respect to confidentiality.
 In other words, the current fee aggregation behavior is not meant as a confidentiality measure, purely as a space-saving measure.